demisto/content/Packs/CiscoASA/Integrations/CiscoASA/README.md

 ### cisco-asa-write-memory

 ***
-The write memory command saves the running configuration to the default location for the startup configuration.
+Saves the running configuration to the default location for the startup configuration.

 #### Base Command